planttheidea/moize/README.md

 The `matchesKey` method receives two parameters (cache keys) and should return a `boolean`.

-**NOTE**: This comparison uses the two keys as a whole, which can be less performant than if used iteratively on each argument.
+**NOTE**: This comparison uses the two keys as a whole, which is usually less performant than the `equals` comparison used iteratively on each argument.
 Generally speaking you should use the [`equals`](#equals) option for equality comparison.

 #### maxAge